 Students experiencing issues such as work life balance, stress, family pressures, time management, etc. often struggle with keeping up with their academics.
-Students may benefit from counseling services provided by the Institute for Marriage and Family Therapy located on the Charlotte campus to help with these struggles.
-No problem is too small, and fees are minimal.
+Students may benefit from counseling services provided by the University's online counseling service, Uwill.
+Students can access the platform at www.Uwill.com.
+In-person counseling services are also provided on the Misenheimer Campus and in the Charlotte area through the Pfeiffer Institute for Marriage and Family Therapy Clinic.